 Step 4.
 Train, train and train some more

 A long standing theory in sports performance suggests that after 10,000 hours of practising any skill, you'll become an expert.
 Dating back to the work of Anders Ericsson in 1993 and championed by Malcolm Gladwell, the theory has more recently been dismissed in favour of a more holistic approach – but it still provides you with a good yard stick over how much time you're going to have to put into practice.

-To make it as a pro, you need to be constantly striving to improve.
+To make it as a pro in the premier league, you need to be constantly striving to improve.
 Use every training sessions as a stepping stone to becoming better, and include all the remaining steps to ensure you can cut it at the very top.

 Expert advice on how to train to be the best...

 Staying upbeat and in the zone when your ultimate goal seems so far aware can be a tough prospect.
 To stay motivated, you keep in touch with the more beautiful side of the beautiful game.
 Enjoyment and passion for the sport you love should be the main reason you get out of bed on those chilly December weekend's and head straight to the football pitch.
 Never lose sight of your love of the game, or you'll quickly lose the unnerving motivation required to become a professional.

 You can also harness the innate competitive nature of playing football to your motivational advantage.
 Set those goals and use them as a tool to drive yourself onwards – using the elation of victory and disappointment of defeat as emotional cues to keep going.

 How coaches can be involved in motivating young players...